-Bechtel: It was better before things were turned into a museum.
+Bechtel: It was better before everything turned into a museum.
 I will never forget seeing the old town in Lublin for the first time in the early 1980s.
-It had not changed since 1945: uninhabited, half destroyed with broken windows, Jewish words on the walls, and places where the mezuzot hung on the doors.
+It had not changed since 1945: uninhabited, half destroyed with broken windows, Jewish words on the walls, and places where the mezuzot hung in the doorways.
 It was as if history were "frozen", as if one could conjure up the past by travelling to the east.
 One saw the real situation head on, the annihilation without improvements.
 Now one sees just reconstructed buildings.
 Even if it is more attractive, perhaps more soothing for most people.

 Even so, I do not agree with the competition to erect a Jewish museum in every city.
 In Warsaw for example, it would be much better, in my view, if Jewish history were integrated into the city museum, rather than building a separate "Jewish Museum".
-Jewish history is not the history of an exotic minority that you "attractively" portray in a special museum - and in doing so contain it - and then rub your hands and say: "There, now we've also got a Jewish Museum.
+Jewish history is not the history of an exotic minority that you "attractively" portray in a special museum - and in doing so contain it - and then rub your hands and say: "There!
+Now we' ve also got a Jewish Museum.
 Done!"
 In Warsaw, 40 percent of the population was Jewish.
 Jews were therefore an integral part of the city.
 That's why they should be an integral element of the permanent exhibition in the Warsaw City Museum.

 In my view, the same applies to research.
 I am against special Jewish Studies if they form a type of academic ghetto.
-In departments for Jewish Studies at American universities, specialists have been trained who have an excellent knowledge of Jewish culture and history, but know little about other cultures.
-For this reason, they simply fail to appreciate their penetration.
-To the contrary, it is very important that scholars, together with researchers on site - be it in Cracow, Lviv, Vilnius, or elsewhere - build up an entangled history in which the Jews are not researched in isolation but in terms of their interaction with the rest of the city's population.
-Unfortunately, in some places, this is still wishful thinking.
+In the departments of Jewish Studies at American universities, specialists have been trained who have an excellent knowledge of Jewish culture and history, but know little about other cultures.
+For this reason, they simply fail to appreciate the influence of other cultures on Jewish culture.
+To the contrary, it is very important that scholars, together with researchers on site - be it in Cracow, L' viv, Vilnius, or elsewhere - build up an entangled history in which the Jews are not researched in isolation but in terms of their interaction with the other inhabitants of the city.
+Unfortunately, in some places this is still wishful thinking.

-Lipphardt: Finally, it is once again possible to research and teach the history of the East European Jews.
-The sources are accessible, and academics are free to focus on Jewish topics.
+Lipphardt: Finally, it is once again possible to research and teach the history of the east European Jews in eastern Europe proper.
+The sources are accessible, and scholars are free to focus on Jewish topics.
 Many younger historians have completed part of their studies in the West.
-They have international networks, and their horizons stretch far beyond their own respective national history.
+They have international networks, and their horizons extend far beyond their own respective national history.

-The run on the archives, which began in 1989, has resulted in a large number of studies on the situation of the East European Jews in the 18th, 19th, and first half of the 20th century.
+The run on the archives, which began in 1989, has resulted in a large number of studies on the situation of east European Jewry in the 18th, 19th, and first half of the 20th century.
 Politics and institutional questions are at the forefront.
-Jewish urban or local history has also received new impulses.
-Academic interest in the Holocaust has increased in those areas that were not occupied by the Wehrmacht until 1941.
+Jewish urban and local history have also received new impulses.
+Scholarly interest in the Holocaust in those areas that were not occupied by the Wehrmacht until 1941 has increased.
 However, controversial topics are frequently ignored, or, as with Jan Gross's studies on the history of Polish-Jewish relations during and after the Second World War, they result in such an uproar that there is no possibility of holding a differentiated exchange.
-To date, we know little about the postwar history of the Jews in and from Eastern Europe.
+To date, we know little about the postwar history of the Jews in and from eastern Europe.
 I would also welcome more studies on everyday life and the cultural history of the Jews - and not only high culture!